marcobonici/marcobonici.github.io/blog/effort.md

 🎯 Gradient-Based Optimization: `Effort.jl` is fully differentiable, enabling seamless integration with gradient-based algorithms for Bayesian inference and parameter minimization.
 This opens up possibilities for faster and more accurate cosmological analyses.

-These characteristics make `Effort.jl` an appealing choice for cosmologists working on next-generation surveys, such as DESI and Euclid, where precision and computational efficiency are paramount; for this reason, `Effort.jl` has already been applied in a few works[^zhangone, ^paradiso, ^baleato, ^zhangtwo, ^morawetz], when where considered scenarios when standard pipelines whould have struggled.
+These characteristics make `Effort.jl` an appealing choice for cosmologists working on next-generation surveys, such as DESI and Euclid, where precision and computational efficiency are paramount; for this reason, `Effort.jl` has already been applied in a few works[^zhangone][^paradiso][^baleato][^zhangtwo][^morawetz], when where considered scenarios when standard pipelines whould have struggled.

 `Effort.jl` is part of a broader vision to improve cosmological emulators by combining speed, accessibility, and adaptability.
 Whether you’re exploring the intricacies of galaxy clustering or aiming for cutting-edge inference, `Effort.jl` promises to be a powerful tool in your arsenal.